MohammedKhrishi/Datetime_classification_data_analysis_prediction/README.md

 ## Below are some benefits of using feature selection in machine learning:

-1.It helps in avoiding the curse of dimensionality.
+*It helps in avoiding the curse of dimensionality.
-2.It helps in the simplification of the model so that the researchers can easily interpret it.
+*It helps in the simplification of the model so that the researchers can easily interpret it.
-3.It reduces the training time.
+*It reduces the training time.
-4.It reduces overfitting hence enhancing the generalization.
+*It reduces overfitting hence enhancing the generalization.

-### In machine learning, the performance of the model depends on data pre-processing and data handling.
-But if we create a model without pre-processing or data handling, then it may not give good accuracy.
-Whereas, if we apply feature engineering on the same model, then the accuracy of the model is enhanced.
-Hence, feature engineering in machine learning improves the model's performance.
-Below are some points that explain the need for feature engineering:

 ## Steps in Feature Engineering

 ### The steps of feature engineering may vary as per different data scientists and ML engineers.
 However, there are some common steps that are involved in most machine learning algorithms, and these steps are as follows:

 #### Data Preparation: The first step is data preparation.
 In this step, raw data acquired from different resources are prepared to make it in a suitable format so that it can be used in the ML model.
 The data preparation may contain cleaning of data, delivery, data augmentation, fusion, ingestion, or loading.